-- Locate the Sample CN Label for Chicken Stir-Fry Bowl handout, the White Chicken Chili Recipe handout, the K-8 Sample Lunch Menu handout, and the Vegetables K-8 Menu worksheet in this workbook. - · Review the menu items. - Identify the name of all the vegetables, portion sizes, and the appropriate vegetable subgroup.
+- Locate the Sample CN Label for Chicken Stir-fry Bowl handout, the White Chicken Chili Recipe handout, the K-8 Sample Lunch Menu handout, and the Vegetables K-8 Menu worksheet in the Participant's Workbook. - Review the menu items. - Identify the name of all the vegetables, portion sizes, and the appropriate vegetable subgroup.
 Record your answers on the Vegetables K-8 Menu worksheet. - Monday menu has been completed on the worksheet as an example.